- Home

 - Building Inspection Division

-As we prepare to COAST into electronic permitting services AND due to recent changes in staffing, all applications for minor permits, including electrical, plumbing, mechanical, and roofing shall be submitted via email for processing.
+All applications for minor permits, including electrical, plumbing, mechanical, and roofing work shall be submitted online.

 Completed application packages that contain blueprints and/or with a project value of $25,000 or greater shall be submitted in printed/scaled format via courier, mail/package delivery services, and/or in-person at City Hall.